Nature and Ecology of Taiwan

-Despite a human population that has grown tenfold in the past 200 years, and a massive expansion of industry and agriculture, Taiwan remains a realm of striking highlands and dense forests.
-Over 58% of Taiwan is covered by some type of woodland or bamboo.
+Despite a human population that has grown tenfold in the past 200 years and a massive expansion of industry and agriculture, Taiwan remains a realm of striking highlands and dense forests.
+More than 58 percent of Taiwan is covered by some type of woodland or bamboo.
 As a percentage of its total land area, Taiwan has twice as much forest as Norway and almost five times more than Great Britain.

 Forests